dbzl-project11/dbzl-project11.github.io/index.md

 - [Resurrected Warriors](./teams/reswar.md)
 - [Sentai Squad](./teams/sentai.md)

-For posterity, these are the teams that were active in past years, but are being considered for retirement.
+For posterity, these are the teams that were active in a previous era of the league, but are now retired.

 - [The Ginyu Force](teams/old/ginyu.md)
 - [The Saiyans](teams/old/saiyans.md)